jedick/noteworthy-differences/README.md

 [![Open in HF Spaces](https://huggingface.co/datasets/huggingface/badges/resolve/main/open-in-hf-spaces-sm.svg)](https://huggingface.co/spaces/jedick/noteworthy-differences)

 Noteworthy differences are important in many situations.
+A goal of alignment is to train AI systems to detect changes that humans think are noteworthy.
 For example, project documents are frequently updated but you only want notifications for big changes.
-A goal of alignment is to train AI systems to detect changes that humans think are noteworthy.
+The specific data used in this project are old and new revisions of Wikipedia articles.

 <div align="center">
   <img src="image/headline-image.png" alt="Different-sized vertical lines represent frequent updates; bells above the longest lines represent notifications only for big changes" style="width:40%;"/>
 </div>

-This project implements an AI alignment pipeline with a two-stage architecture (classifiers and judge).
+This project implements an AI alignment pipeline with a multi-level architecture (classifiers and judge) and two alignment stages (development and production).
-The provides not only a label with reasoning but also a confidence estimate.
+The architecture provides a label with reasoning together with a confidence score.

-The data used in this project are old and new revisions of Wikipedia articles.
+The multiple alignment stages provide for continuous learning.

-Here is a summary of the pipeline:
+Summary of the architecture:

 - Classifiers with two different prompts (heuristic and few-shot) are used to:
   - Label differences between the revisions as noteworthy or not
   - Generate rationales for the classification
+- The output is sent to an AI judge to make the final call
+- For each query, the level of agreement among the classifiers and judge is used for the confidence score

+Summary of the development pipeline:

 - Examples where the classifiers *disagree* are forwarded to the human annotator
   - This allows the annotator to focus on a small number of hard examples
 - The annotator's labels and rationales are used to align an AI judge
   - The unaligned AI judge has minimal prompt instructions
   - The few-shot AI judge has a prompt with the annotator's rationales and labels
-    - The classifers' rationales are included in the alignment to provide important context [^1]
+    - The prompt also includes the classifers' rationales to provide a summary of differences between revisions
   - The heuristic AI judge has a prompt made by rewriting the rationales and labels in heuristic mode with an LLM
 - Evalulations are made on the unaligned and aligned AI judges
   - The test data is an independent set of hard examples with human annotations as ground truth
-- The process is iterated until satisfactory performance is reached
-- For each query, the level of agreement among the classifiers and judge is used as a confidence estimate

-[^1]: Why this is important:
-Classifiers' rationales include a summary of differences between revisions.
-This provides the judge with essential context that may be missing from the human annotators's rationale.
-By contrast, using the full revisions would bloat the alignment prompt with mostly irrelevant context (i.e. text that does not differ between revisions).

 ![Workflow for Noteworthy Differences AI system](image/workflow.png "Noteworthy Differences Workflow")

+After developing the initial heuristic alignment prompt, it is further refined in production through human feedback.

 ## Usage